 Classification & anatomy of nerve fibers

-cutaneous afferents - classification based on activation peaks in compound action potential
+cutaneous afferents - classification based on activation peaks in compound

 A fibers - myelinated, fast conducting